Lymphocytosis refers to elevated levels of lymphocytes. This elevation most often results from increased production.

 - Congenital polyclonal B-cell lymphocytosis: rare congenital disorder of children that presents in infancy with significant lymphocytosis and splenomegaly due to polyclonal B-cell expansion.
 The lymphocytosis may become indistinguishable from CLL later in life.

 - Persistent polyclonal B-cell lymphocytosis: rare syndrome characterized by polyclonal B-cell expansion, splenomegaly, and/or lymphadenopathy.
 This disorder is typically diagnosed in young to middle-aged women who smoke cigarettes.
 The pathogenesis is unknown.

 - LGL leukemia: relatively rare atypical lymphocytosis characterized by large lymphocytes with slightly eccentric nuclei and abundant pale-blue cytoplasm containing many azurophilic granules.
-Phenotypically, the granules are clonal lymphocytes.
+Phenotypically, these are clonal lymphocytes.
 These patients usually present in middle age with splenomegaly and autoimmune manifestations.
 While there may be an absolute lymphocytosis in LGL leukemia, there is frequently a neutropenia and/or normal total lymphocyte count with an increased percentage of cytotoxic T cells.

 - Malignant thymoma: malignant tumor of the thymus gland.
 Malignant thymoma typically affects middle-aged adults and may be associated with paraneoplastic autoimmune syndromes.
 The cause of the lymphocytosis is unclear, but the morphology appears normal.
 This condition is associated with polyclonal T-cell lymphocytosis and resolves following successful treatment of the tumor.